Let's Make a Deal: Themed days

+The primetime episode on November 17, 2023, featured all three of these deals throughout the show, as well as a "Taco Tuesday" deal (themed around Tiffany driving a taco truck), and "Throwback Thursday" (which featured clips of Monty Hall and Carol Merrill from the original run and Hall's guest appearances on the Brady version).

 Reception

 Upon the original Let's Make a Deal's debut, journalist Charles Witbeck was skeptical of the show's chances of success, noting that the previous four NBC programs to compete with CBS's Password had failed.
 Some critics described the show as "mindless" and "demeaning to traders and audiences alike".

 By 1974, however, the show had spent more than a decade at or near the top of daytime ratings, and became the highest-rated syndicated primetime program.
-It was so popular that, when Hall moved the Let's Make a Deal to ABC because of a contract dispute, doing so greatly damaged NBC's daytime ratings and greatly improved ABC's.
+It was so popular that, when Hall moved Let's Make a Deal to ABC because of a contract dispute, doing so greatly damaged NBC's daytime ratings and greatly improved ABC's.
 The show held the world's record for the longest waiting list for tickets in show-business history; there were 350 seats available for each show, and a wait time of two to three years after requesting a ticket.

-In 2001, Let's Make a Deal was ranked as #18 on TV Guide's list of "The 50 Greatest Game Shows of All Time".
-In 2006, GSN aired a series of specials counting down its own list of the "50 Greatest Game Shows of All Time", on which Let's Make a Deal was #7.
+In 2001, Let's Make a Deal was ranked as No. 18 on TV Guide's list of "The 50 Greatest Game Shows of All Time".
+In 2006, GSN aired a series of specials counting down its own list of the "50 Greatest Game Shows of All Time", on which Let's Make a Deal was No. 7.

 In 2014, the American series won a Daytime Creative Arts Emmy Award for Outstanding Original Song for "30,000 Reasons to Love Me", composed by Cat Gray and sung by Wayne Brady.